meniRoy/electron-ngrx/README.md

   }
 }
 ```
-ElectronNgrx will send the action to parent window and dispatch the action to the state and trigger the Angular change detection on the parent window.
+ElectronNgrx will dispatch the action to the parent window's state, assuring that the Angular change detection will be triggered on the parent window.
 ## Demo

 To clone and run the demo you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: